asimsedhain/asimsedhain.github.io/README.md

 ## About Me
 My name is Ashim Sedhain.
 I am a Computer Science student at the University of Texas at Tyler set to graduate in May 2022.

-My primary interest lie in software devolopment with a focus on Machine Learning.
+My primary interest lie in software development with a focus on Machine Learning.
 You can find contact details, as well as links to projects I have worked on down below.

 ---